chasefranks/chasefranks.github.io/_posts/2017-06-12-the-twilight-zone.md

 Remember that software is for people and should serve people...not the other way around.
 This goes for the tools developers use, down to the actual product for the end user.
 It pays to work with people and build friendships, even if you have to lose a few arguments.

+Also, keep in mind what your own expectations of software are.
+Don't you just want to get done what you need done and get off of it?

+## Family

 Lastly, you can also get into a spot where your family doesn't understand the time you need to spend to broaden and add to your skill set.
 This is a tough one, and I have no good advice to give anyone.
 In practice, I regularly get bleed over into my family time where I have to work on something.
 The ideal is to have a work environment that is challenging you in order for you to be productive for them.
 This is fundamentally not the case, and I find that I am usually trying to find side projects for me to work on just to *keep* my skills sharp.
 To me this is such a travesty, and I deserve better since I have the discipline for it.
 These companies seem to just want to pay me more to do less work.
-I don't want more money, I want to do something meaningful.
+I don't want more money, I want to do something meaningful and have more time with my family.